samuski/agtech/README.md

 - Using higher model of YOLO is possible.
 There are YOLOv11 and v12 available.
   - We will need to consider that these models will be heavier and will take more time in training and running them.
   - Then there's the question of can we run the model on the drone itself.

-Somehow pass the weights (2GB+)
-Somehow pass images in zip.